-Read-Only: No Changes Allowed
+Read Only Friday: No Changes Allowed

-The common belief is based on the fact that many industries see a dramatic decrease in web traffic on Friday afternoon and evening as people start to focus on their weekend and not whatever widget or service the website is trying to sell.
+The common belief is based on the fact that many industries, especially B2B, see a dramatic decrease in web traffic on Friday afternoons and evenings as people start to focus on their weekends and not whatever widget or service the website is trying to sell.

-So What’s The Problem?
+So, What’s The Problem?

-I am fairly guarded about my weekends and evenings in an effort to obtain some kind of work/life balance, I’m really not trying to be a jerk here and say I don’t want to put in the extra hours.
-I actually have a few solid arguments for a read-only Friday.
+I am fairly guarded about my weekends and evenings to obtain a work/life balance; I’m not trying to be a jerk here and say I don’t want to put in the extra hours.

 Exhaustion Leads to Mistakes

-For starters at the end of the week, we are all tired.
-Developers, designers and the clients who hire them have probably been working all week, the propensity to make mistakes and miss details when one is tired is much greater than after rest.
+For starters, we are all tired at the end of the week.
+Developers, designers, and the clients who hire them have probably been working all week; the propensity to make mistakes and miss details when tired is much greater than after rest.

 It Ruins Everyone’s Weekends.

-You could have the best development team and have the best client team, when you create pressure around a launch at the end of the day, the week or into the evening; there will be issues as it’s the nature of complex technology.
+You could have the best development team and the best client team; when you create pressure around a launch at the end of the day, the week, or into the evening, there will be issues, as it’s the nature of complex technology.

-Now your site or feature is launched and everyone is on call for the weekend.
-The client must test and review to make sure everything is working as it should and the developer must also test and be ready to react to anything the client has found.
+Your site or feature is launched, and everyone is on call for the weekend.
+The client must test and review to ensure everything is working as it should, and the developer must also try and be ready to react to anything the client has found.

-So When Should We Deploy?
+So, When Should We Deploy?

-I always recommend an early morning deployment, obviously not on a Friday, and by early I’m not talking about 1AM or anything like that.
+I always recommend an early morning deployment, obviously not on a Friday, and by early, I’m not talking about 1 AM or anything like that.

-I know clients are sometimes excited to launch a new site or feature and I know they want to do it at the least disruptive time possible.
+I know clients are sometimes excited to launch a new site or feature, and I know they want to do it at the least disruptive time possible.

-Bugs of course are the exception.
-When I talk about not deploying on Friday’s I am of course not suggesting that absolutely nothing get deployed.
-There are times when bugs must be squashed, security patches must be applied and errors must be fixed.
+Bugs, of course, are the exception.
+When discussing not deploying on Fridays, I do not suggest that nothing gets deployed.
+There are times when bugs must be squashed, security patches must be applied, and errors must be fixed.

-No go enjoy your weekend!
+Now enjoy your weekend!